The Best Tips To Reducing Membership Churn Rate

 Show them where to sign up for exclusive events, how to access their member portal, or find a discount code for a local business.

 Pro Tip: It is not enough to assume that your members will be excited by a benefit, you have to be 100% certain in order to have a good return on investment.
-Qualitative data (i.e. quotes, member interviews) is important in this circumstance because what you think they may want may be different from what your members may actually need.
-Send a survey or conduct interviews with past, present and potential members to get more visibility on the fit of your membership benefits.
+Qualitative data (i.e. quotes, member interviews) is important in this circumstance because there may be a clear distinction between what you think your members may want from what they actually need.
+Send a survey or conduct interviews with past, present, and potential members to get more visibility on the fit of your membership benefits.

 Know Who Is At Risk